Office of Research

 Forms for approving proposals for submission to funding agencies, as well as activations for authorizing the Grants Accountant to assign an account number, have occasionally been signed by non-permanent, full-time persons.
 Past history has demonstrated the need for permanent, full-time staff to have the overall responsibility for proposals and funded projects.
 In view of this, the following policy is to be followed.

-Any individual who holds a full-time position, such as tenured, tenure track, non-tenure track research, director of a state designated Center or University Center may serve as a Principal Investigator/Project Director for sponsored activities, and be responsible for a contract or grant.
-In addition, an individual who holds the position of Lecturer, Instructor, Adjunct/Affiliate, Emeritus, or part-time faculty (50% appointment) may serve as a Principal Investigator/Project Director for sponsored activities if he or she receives the approval of his or her chair and dean as shown by their signatures on the Proposal Endorsement Form and a tenured or tenure-track research faculty or director is named as co-investigator on the project.
+Any individual who holds a full-time position, such as tenured, tenure track, non-tenure track research, director of a state designated Center or University Center may serve as a Principal Investigator (PI)/Project Director for sponsored activities, and be responsible for a contract or grant.
+In addition, an individual who holds the position of Lecturer, Instructor, Adjunct/Affiliate, Emeritus, or part-time faculty (50% appointment) may serve as a PI/Project Director for sponsored activities if he or she receives the approval of his or her chair and dean as shown by their signatures on the Proposal Endorsement Form and a tenured or tenure-track research faculty or director is named as co-investigator on the project.

 The forms used to propose and to activate a project and any expenditure document (including an IDT) are to contain the signature of the project's permanent, full-time faculty or professional staff member.
 Any requests to the funding agency must be initiated by the project's permanent, full-time faculty or professional staff member and must be processed through the Office of Research.